shuyangsun/cpp_notes/README.md

 for (unsigned int i = 0; i < 3; ++i) {
 	arr[i] = i;
 }
-// In CUDA, nvcc compiler will unroll above for-loop to:
+// In CUDA, nvcc compiler will unroll the above for-loop to:
 // arr[0] = 0;
 // arr[1] = 1;
 // arr[2] = 2;